Cold Email for Real Estate Agents: Templates That Convert

 Quick insight based on what I’m seeing in [Neighborhood Name] right now:

 Inventory is [low/moderate/high], and homes priced correctly are [getting X offers / sitting for X days].
-If you’ve been thinking about selling, [next 90 days look favorable / waiting until spring might be better] because [specific market reason].
+If you’ve been thinking about selling, [the next 90 days look favorable / waiting until spring might be better] because [specific market reason].

 No pressure — just wanted to share since you’re a homeowner in the area I focus on.